 2. Visit Scar Reef

-Clear water, white sandy beaches and local boats make Scar Reef look like something from your dreams or a series of Survivor.
+Crystal clear water, white sandy beaches and local boats make Scar Reef look like something from your dreams or a series of Survivor.
 You can wade in the shallow water close to shore or walk further out, toward the surf break.
 Don’t be turned off by the name, the reef won’t get ya unless you paddle out to the surf break.

 3. Visit a local market

 The local markets aren’t just a place to buy food, they’re extremely social and buzzing with friendly chatter and laughter.
 There’s no refrigeration and an abundance of flies crawling on meat, fish and chicken laid out in the heat.
 That’s how the locals live and it’s not set up for the benefit of outsiders, it’s a cool experience and a great way to see how other people in the world live.
-The locals are more than happy to say hello and smile and pose for photos, of course it’s important to always be respectful and polite when you’re visiting 🙂
+The locals are more than happy to say hello and smile and pose for photos, of course, it’s important to always be respectful and polite when you’re visiting 🙂

-4. Stand up paddle boarding
+4. Stand-up paddle boarding

-Grab a stand up paddle board and head out into the beautiful cool water.
-Make sure you check the area is safe in terms of swell and you aren’t paddling out onto a razor sharp reef if you don’t have the experience to handle it.
+Grab a stand-up paddleboard and head out into the beautiful cool water.
+Make sure you check the area is safe in terms of swell and you aren’t paddling out onto a razor-sharp reef if you don’t have the experience to handle it.